julienetie/lambdascript/decoupled-javascript.md

 # Decoupled JavaScript

-The Decoupled JavaScript standard delineates clear conventions for crafting loosely-coupled JavaScript code using a procedural and partially-functional approach.
+Decoupled JavaScript standard delineates clear conventions for crafting loosely-coupled JavaScript code using a procedural and partially-functional approach.

 ### Goal
 Decoupled JavaScript aims to: